onera/Cassiopee/RigidMotion/doc/source/RigidMotion.rst

 .. py:function:: RigidMotion.setPrescribedMotion1(a, motionName, tx="0", ty="0", tz="0", cx="0", cy="0", cz="0", ex="0", ey="0", ez="0", angle="0")

     Set a precribed motion defined by a translation of the origin (tx,ty,tz), the center of a rotation (cx,cy,cz), the second point of the rotation axis (ex,ey,ez) and the rotation angle in degrees.
 They can depend on time {t}.

+    Exists also as an in-place version (_setPrescribedMotion1) which modifies a and returns None.

     :param a: Input data
     :type  a: [array, list of arrays] or [pyTree, base, zone, list of zones]
     :param tx: translation in x motion string